-5. CONCLUSION
+6. CONCLUSION

 The Makahiki research presents an innovative information technology infrastructure that can support effective and efficient development of serious games for sustainability education and conservation that can be used by different organizations.
 Its tailorability and game analytics also provides a useful platform for research on gamification, sustainability education, and behavior change.
+Makahiki is an open source system hosted on GitHub (Makahiki 2015) with less restricted MIT open source license.
+The application of SGSEAM to Makahiki has effectively identified several strengths and weaknesses of Makahiki as a serious game framework for sustainability.